SEA HARVEST IS COMMITTED TO PROTECTING THE NATURAL ENVIRONMENT AND CONSERVING NATURAL RESOURCES BY ADOPTING SUSTAINABLE BUSINESS PRACTICES.

 Our largest processing plant in the Group is Sea Harvest Saldanha, this is where we re-use and recycle 90% of all waste.
 We understand first-hand the importance of continually utilising new information to develop better practices and we are working to replicate the success we have in Saldanha in other factories.

 Sea Harvest is acutely aware of climate change and the impending carbon emission reporting requirements of the nation.
 We are committed to implementing robust measuring processes and systems that will enable us to set realistic carbon reduction targets and objectives.

-Throughout its operations, Sea Harvest deploys many environmental management tools such as method statements; inspections; checklists and undergoes rigorous internal and external audits to ensure that its commitment to environmental health remains unwavering.
-All of these environmental protection measures are supported with contingency plans that cater for environmental emergencies should they be required.
+Throughout its operations, Sea Harvest deploys environmental management tools such as method statements; inspections; checklists and undergoes rigorous internal and external audits to ensure that its commitment to environmental health remains unwavering.
+All these environmental protection measures are supported with contingency plans that cater for environmental emergencies should they be required.